HTC head of smartphones resigns

 Local reports from Taiwan indicate Chang left to found an AI startup.

 Chang leaves amid turmoil at struggling phone maker.
-In its January earnings report, revenue fell 15% compared to December 2017, and year-over-year totals dropped 27%.
+In its January earnings report, revenue fell 15 percent compared to December 2017, and year-over-year totals dropped 27 percent.
 Google recently closed its deal paying HTC $1.1 billion for hire certain HTC workers, many of whom were already working with Google on the Pixel line of phones.
 And recent rumors suggest HTC won't introduce a phone at the Mobile World Congress show later this month, in favor of debuting its flagship U12 later in April.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.